amithkm9/VisionQuizAI/Readme.md

-# AI-Powered Quiz System
+# AI-Powered Quiz System with Computer Vision Integration

 Welcome to the AI-Powered Quiz System!
-This project leverages AI models to generate, evaluate, and translate quiz questions and answers dynamically.
+This project leverages AI models to generate, evaluate, and translate quiz questions and answers dynamically, with a special focus on accessibility for the deaf and dumb community.

 ## 🚀 Features
 - **AI Quiz Generation:** Automatically generate quiz questions using AI models.
 - **Real-time Evaluation:** Evaluate answers instantly using pre-trained models.
 - **Language Translation:** Translate quizzes into multiple languages for broader accessibility.
 - **Computer Vision Integration:** Utilizes computer vision techniques to enhance AI-powered quiz interactions.
+- **Accessibility for the Deaf and Dumb Community:** Designed with features to support visual-based quizzes and AI-powered text-to-sign language integration.
 - **Interactive Interface:** Seamlessly integrates AI functionalities within Jupyter notebooks.

 ## 🎯 Project Purpose